forfudan/MojoMiji/src/miji/advanced/simd.md

 1. An SIMD of `DType.float64` with 4 elements.
 1. An SIMD of `DType.uint8` with 8 elements.
 1. An SIMD of `DType.bool` with 1 element.
-1. An SIMD of `DType.int32` with 8 elements.
-However, we only provide 4 elements as input.
 1. An SIMD of `DType.float32` with 1 element.
 However, we do not explicitly specify the size.

 ```mojo